vedanta2003/deep_research_agent/README.md

 This code provides a powerful framework for automating technical report writing.
 It combines real-time research with structured content generation, balancing depth, accuracy, and speed.
 By handling sections in parallel and synthesizing results intelligently, it significantly reduces manual effort while maintaining high-quality output.

-Would you like me to help optimize this flow, improve the prompts, or guide you through building a complete report using your own section topics?
-Let me know! 🚀